What Are Omega-3s?

 Alzheimer's disease is the most prevalent form of dementia, affecting the life quality of millions of older adults.
 Discovering a supplement that could improve brain function in this group would be a significant, life-altering breakthrough.

 Several studies have proposed that fish oil supplements may improve brain function in people with milder brain conditions, such as mild cognitive impairment (MCI) or age-related cognitive decline.
-[8] These conditions are not as severe as Alzheimer's disease but still cause memory loss and occasionally different impaired brain function.
+[8] These conditions are not as severe as Alzheimer's disease but still cause memory loss and occasionally impaired brain function.

 One study provided 485 older adults with age-related cognitive decline with DHA or a placebo daily.
 After 24 weeks, those taking DHA performed better on memory and learning tests.
 [9]